John2018330/lobeliad_phylogenomics_nf/README.md

-# Test nextflow pipeline for lobeliad phylogenomics paper
+# Nextflow pipeline for lobeliad phylogenomics paper
 Making a nextflow pipeline to generate a coalescent species tree of Lobeliad taxa using Hyb-Seq data

 ## Workflow